 How to test with a dry run

-Once the dry run is finished, you'll see a summary of the results in the progress bar at the bottom of the window.
+Once the dry run is finished, you'll see a summary of the results in the progress bar at the top of the window.
 The fuller the progress bar, the better your data maps onto InfoSum's Global Schema and the more comprehensive your reports will be.

 In this example, you can clearly see that there is a problem with the Personal Income category - where no row has successfully mapped to the Global Schema.
 Fixing this problem would considerably increase the overall quality of your reports.